 Some issues with stun guns for self-defense:

 - Contact must be maintained with the assailant.

 - Doesn’t work well on drunk or drugged aggressors.

 This doesn’t mean stun guns can’t work for self-defense.
 Just be aware that it is only suitable for close-range.

-You’ll also want to carry a self-defense weapon which is suitable for longer distances so you can prevent the attacker from getting close in the first place.
+You’ll also want to carry a self-defense weapon that is suitable for longer distances so you can prevent the attacker from getting close in the first place.

 A taser works by shooting electrified wires at an aggressor.
 If you hit the target (and that’s a big if), they are highly effective.
-They work at a range of 10-12 feet, which is better than waiting until the attacker is in contact with you.
+They work at 10-12 feet, which is better than waiting until the attacker is in contact with you.
+See tasers vs pepperspray.

 However, like stun guns, tasers have serious flaws: